-Q&A Series With PeopleDoc’s Head of UX Nicole Harris
+A Q&A Series With PeopleDoc’s Head of UX, Nicole Harris

-This post is the third in a three-part series about PeopleDoc’s UX.
+This post is the third post in a series about PeopleDoc’s UX.
 To read the first post, click here.

 I recently sat down with PeopleDoc’s Head of UX, Nicole Harris, to learn more about PeopleDoc’s approach to user experience.
 In this post, we explore the process behind updating PeopleDoc’s user interface.